saugat-maharjan/Command_notes/README.md

 - git remote -v = Shows the name and URL of remote.
 It is the location where the code is pushed.
 - git branch = show all the branches
 - git diff `file name` = Compares the file in previous commit with recent changes.
+- git log = List of all commit messages.

 ## LINUX Commands